JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 obs_call = 35
 ```

-As you can see you can pass through a list of Binomaial observations or single integer.
+As you can see you can pass through a list of Binomial observations or single integer.

 The next step is to condition or model on our observed data.
-Pyro has two main ways of doing this: Variational Inference, and Markov Chanin Monte Carlo (MCMC) simulations.
+Pyro has two main ways of doing this: Variational Inference, and Markov Chain Monte Carlo (MCMC) simulations.
 We'll use MCMC as follows:

 ```python
 from pyro.infer.mcmc import NUTS, MCMC